 DRFT 220: Fundamentals of Geometric Dimensioning and Tolerancing.
 (3) An introduction to geometric dimensioning and tolerancing (GD & T), according to the American Society of Mechanical Engineers (ASME) Y14.5 standard for engineering drawings.
 This course will develop an understanding to specify or interpret GD & T per industry blueprints, the effects on part function, and the inspection procedures to verify those specifications.
 Prerequisites: DRFT 103 and DRFT 119 Other education or job experience may be substituted for prerequisites.
 Early Childhood Multicultural Education (ECME) ECME 101: Child Growth, Development, and Learning.
-(3) This basic course in the growth, development, and learning of young children, prebirth through age eight, provides students with the foundation for becoming competent early childhood professionals and knowledge of how young children grow, develop and learn.
-Major theories of child development are integrated with all aspects of development, including biological-physical, social, cultural, emotional, cognition, and language domains.
-The adult's role in supporting each child's growth, development and learning will be emphasized.
+(3) This basic course in the growth, development, and learning of young children, provides foundational knowledge of how young children grow, develop and learn.
 ECME 103: Health, Safety, and Nutrition.
 (2) This course provides information related to standards and practices that promote children's physical and mental well being, sound nutritional practices, and maintenance of safe learning environments.
-It includes information for developing sound health and safety management procedures for the prevention of childhood illnesses and communicable diseases.
-The course examines the many nutritional factors that are important for children's total development, health eating habits, physical activity, and rest.
-Students gain knowledge necessary for creating safe learning environments for decreasing risk and preventing childhood injury.
-ECME 111: Family and Community Collaboration I. (3) This course examines the involvement of families from diverse cultural and linguistic backgrounds in early childhood programs.
+ECME 111: Family and Community Collaboration I. (3) This basic course examines the involvement of families from diverse cultural and linguistic backgrounds in early childhood programs.
 Ways to establish collaborative relationships with parents and others involved with children in early childhood settings are discussed.
-Strategies for communicating with parents and guardians about their children and incorporating the families' goals and desires for their children into the early childhood program will be included.
 ECME 115: Guiding Young Children.
-(3) This class explores various theories of child guidance and the practical application of each.
-It provides developmentally appropriate methods for guiding children and effective strategies and suggestions for facilitating positive social interactions.
-Appropriate strategies for preventing and dealing with violence, aggression, anger, and stress will be explored.
-Emphasis is placed on helping children become self-responsible, competent, independent, and cooperative learners.
-ECME 117: Curriculum Development and Implementation I. (3) This beginning curriculum course focuses on developmentally appropriate content in early childhood programs.
-It addresses content that is relevant for children birth through age eight and developmentally appropriate ways of integrating content into teaching and learning experiences.
-Information on adapting content areas to meet the needs of children with special needs and the development of IFSPs and IEPs are included.
-Curriculum development in all areas, including literacy, numeracy, the arts, health, science, social skills, and adaptive learning for children, birth through age eight, is emphasized.
+(3) This course explores theories of child guidance and practical applications.
+It provides developmentally appropriate methods for guiding children, effective strategies and suggestions for facilitating positive social interactions.
+ECME 117: Curriculum Development and Implementation I. (3) This beginning curriculum course focuses on developmentally appropriate content in early childhood programs and developmentally appropriate curriculum integration into teaching and learning experiences.
 Corequisite: ECME 117L.

-ECME 117L: Curriculum Development and Implementation Practicum I. (2) This course provides opportunities for students to apply knowledge gained from Curriculum Development and Implementation I and develop skills in planning developmentally appropriate learning experiences for young children from birth through age eight, including young children with special needs.
-Learning experiences will cover all content areas, including literacy, math, science, social studies, health/wellness, the arts, and adaptive skills for children, birth through age eight.
+ECME 117L: Curriculum Development and Implementation Practicum I. (2) This course provides opportunities for students to apply knowledge gained from ECME 117 and develop skills in planning developmentally appropriate learning experiences for young children including children with special needs.
 Corequiste: ECME 117.
 ECME 202: Introduction to Reading and Literacy Development.
-(3) This course is designed to prepare early childhood professionals for promoting children's emergent literacy and reading development.
-Through a developmental approach, the course addresses ways in which early childhood professionals can foster young children's phonemic awareness, literacy problem solving skills, fluency, vocabulary, comprehension, and language development.
-This course provides the foundation for early childhood professionals to become knowledgeable about literacy development in young children.
-An integrated languare arts perspective and an interdisciplinary approach as it addresses developing writing, reading, and oral language in the home and school contexts will be addressed.
-Major instructional approaches and strategies to support children's emergent literacy and reading skills will be presented.
+(3) This is a basic course in children's emergent literacy and reading development: Ways to foster phonemic awareness, literacy problem solving skills, fluency, vocabulary, comprehension, and language development are explored.
 ECME 217: Curriculum Development and Implementation II.
 (3) This basic course focuses on the learning environment and the implementation of curriculum in early childhood programs.
-Students will use their knowledge of content, developmentally appropriate practices, and language and culture to design and implement experiences and environments that promote optimal development and learning for children from birth through age eight, including children with special needs.
-Various curriculum models and teaching and learning strategies will be included.
+Various curriculum models and teaching and learning strategies are explored.
 Corequisite: ECME 217L.

 ECME 217L: Curriculum Development and Implementation Practicum II.
-(2) This course provides opportunities for students to apply knowledge gained from Curriculum Development and Implementation II and develop skills in planning learning environments and implementing curriculum in programs serving young children, birth through age eight, including those with special needs.
+(2) This course provides opportunities to apply knowledge gained in ECME 217 and develop skills in planning learning environments and implementing curriculum for young children including those with special needs.
 Corequisite: ECME 217.